pforret/blog.splashing/_topic/music/akai.md

 ---
 # Akai

-Akai  was founded originally as Akai Electric Company Ltd in Tokyo, Japan, in 1946.
+Akai  is a Hong Kong manufacturer of consumer electronics.
+It was founded as Akai Electric Company Ltd in Tokyo, Japan, in 1946.
 Grande Holdings in Hong Kong purchased the Akai brand, and now distributes various electronic  products such as LED TV, washing machines, clothes dryers, air conditioners and smart phones,  through collaborations with other electronics companies bearing relevant expertise. inMusic Brands in the United States took over Akai's brand, starting the ‘Akai Professional’ label,  that distributes high-end audio electronics products.

 ## Unsplash photos